saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 XXXXXX Instructions Coming Soon

+You have now completed the Prerequisites for this exercise.

 [Go to Task 1: Creation of CDS Views in S/4HANA](../exercises/s4hViews.md)

 [Go Back to the Main Page](../demoHowTo.md)